J-Moravec/j-moravec.github.io/posts/containers/containers.md

 We have also set a version of the resulting appimage to `dev` by specifying the recognized environment variable `VERSION`.

 ### Pointing 7kaa to its data
 Normally, this is all we would have to do.
 But if you try to run the AppImage, you will find out that the binary can't find the data, this is because the binary is not in the same directory and the `SKDATA` environment variable is empty.
-We need to run the `7kaa` binary in the same way that we run the `linuxdeploy.AppImage`, which essentially mean we need to write our own runner script.
+We need to run the `7kaa` binary in the same way that we run the `linuxdeploy.AppImage`, which essentially means we need to write our own runner script.

 There are two ways how we can do it, either run a complex bash script that does some environment parsing and settings as required for AppImage, like [imagemagick](https://github.com/KurtPfeifle/ImageMagick/blob/master/appimage/AppRun) does, or we use just a simple runner script and use provided [AppRun](https://github.com/AppImage/AppImageKit/releases), which is a simple binary that does what we need and also parses the desktop file.

-First, create a `AppDir/usr/bin/7krun`
+First, create an `AppDir/usr/bin/7krun`
 ```
 #!/bin/env sh